-If you drive in Missouri, then you have already consented to a blood alcohol test in addition to being video tapped during the test.
+If you drive in Missouri, you have already consented to a blood alcohol test and being video tapped during the test.
 That’s right!
-According to Missouri’s Implied Consent Law, anyone that is operating a vehicle in Missouri is deemed to have already given consent to a breathalyzer test to determine their alcohol or drug level given certain conditions.
+According to Missouri’s Implied Consent Law, anyone that is operating a vehicle in Missouri is deemed to have already given consent to a breathalyzer test to determine their level of intoxication.

 Your Options if Asked to Take a Breathalyzer Test

-You can either agree to or refuse to take a breathalyzer test if you are suspected of driving while under the influence of drugs or alcohol.
-Although the options may sound simple, your answer is not because of implications which each—so chooses wisely.
+You can either agree to or refuse a breathalyzer test if you are suspected of driving while under the influence of drugs or alcohol.
+Although the options may sound simple, your answer is not because of implications with each – so choose wisely.

 Driver’s License Suspensions & Revocations

-First time DWI offenders result in a 30-day driver’s license suspension.
-If the B.A.C level is 0.08% or greater, then in addition to the suspension is a 60-day limited driving privilege or 15-days of driving with an ignition interlock device.
+First-time DWI offenses result in a 30-day driver’s license suspension.
+If the offender’s B.A.C level is 0.08% or greater an additional 60-day limited driving privilege or 15-day ignition interlock device restriction can be applied.

-If you are confident that your blood alcohol level is less than .080%, then consider agreeing to the test.
-If you are drunk, then you are probably over the B.A.C. limitation and most likely, the implications with agreeing or refusing are already going to be detrimental to you.
+If you are confident that your blood alcohol level is less than 0.08%, then consider agreeing to the test.
+If you are drunk, then you are probably over the B.A.C. limitation and the implications of agreeing or refusing are most likely going to be detrimental to you.

 Time is Ticking to Contact an Attorney

-By law, you have 20-minutes to determine if you agree or refuse to take the breathalyzer test during which time you may contact an attorney for advice.
-However, know that at the end of the 20-minutes, you must agree to either take the test or automatically lose your license for 1-year.
+By law, you have 20-minutes to determine if you agree to take or refuse the breathalyzer test.
+During these 20 minutes, you may contact an attorney for advice.
+However, know that at the end of the 20-minutes, you must agree to take the test or automatically lose your license for 1-year.

 Call Day or Night for an Experienced DWI Attorney

-If you need an attorney because you have agreed/refused a blood alcohol test, find yourself in the time ticking period, or have questions, contact attorney Chris Benjamin at KC Road Lawyers by calling 816-738-5725 or navigating to our contact page for a consultation at the firm’s Belton or Butler Missouri offices.
+If you need an attorney because you have a DWI, have found yourself in the time ticking period, or have questions, contact attorney Chris Benjamin at KC Road Lawyers by calling 816-425-2420 or navigating to our contact page for a consultation at the firm’s Lee’s Summit or Butler Missouri offices.